Haden Hill Park: Former features

-Swimming pool

-An unheated open-air swimming pool was opened in 1922, in land to the immediate west of the stables block.
-This was closed in 1966 and no trace remains.
+In July 1926, an unheated 75 by 30 feet outdoor swimming bath was opened by Charles Sitch M.P. on the site of demolished farm buildings to the immediate west of the stables block.
+It closed in 1966 and no trace remains.

-Sons of Rest

 On a slope below the houses was a building known as the Sons of Rest, where retired men would meet.
 The name derived from The Sons of Rest Movement, a social organisation that has provided leisure facilities for men of retirement age in and around Birmingham and the Black Country since 1927, and more recently for women as well.
 At its peak, the movement had 29 buildings.
 The Haden Hill Park building was opened in 1937 and destroyed by fire in 2000.

-Bandstand

-A bandstand was donated when the park entered public ownership and sited in the grass bowl.
-It was very popular during the early days of the park hosting weekly performances through the summer, especially on Sunday evenings.
-It was rebuilt in 1938 and removed in 1967.